NhaBanh/react-native-wheel-picker/README.md

 [@lesliesam](https://github.com/lesliesam) - for the original source code for which this code was forked off of

 [@m3rlin94](https://github.com/m3rlin94) - for the line coloring code

+[@GregFrench](https://github.com/GregFrench) - for the source code for which this code was forked off of